Create a Takeoff Measurement

 • Click on Shape Tools in the tools pane and choose Rectangle.

-• Click and drag the box to move it into the precise location you want to mark.
+• Click and drag the shape to position it precisely where you want it.

-• Use the corner and side handles to resize the rectangle so it aligns accurately with the area to be measured.
+• Use the corner and side handles to resize the element as needed.

 The markup is added as a new layer in the drawing and appears in the Layer Editor with its auto-calculated dimensions and a default label.